Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 The Secret to Lower Rates: Discounted Shipping Software

-Regardless of which carrier you choose, you should never pay the full retail price you’d find at a physical counter.
+Regardless of which carrier you choose, you should never pay the full retail price.
 The easiest way to save money is by using online shipping software to buy your postage (see our walkthrough on unlocking shipping discounts).

 Platforms like Shippo, Pirate Ship, or ShipStation have agreements with both UPS and USPS to offer commercial rates to their users.
 These discounts can be massive, with some platforms advertising savings of up to 91% off retail prices.
 Even if you only ship occasionally, you can access the same low rates that high volume businesses get.
 For a quick comparison of these discounted rates without signing up for anything, a free tool like an online shipping calculator is the perfect place to start.